 4. Panchatikta Ghrita Guggulu

-These herbal tablets are prepared from Guduchi (Tinospora cordifolia), Vasa (Adhatoda vasica), Neem (Azadirachta indica), Patola (Trichosanthes dioica), etc. The tablet is the best depurative (blood purifier), anti-inflammatory, analgesic properties and prevents the spreading of fungal infection
+These herbal tablets to treat ringworm are prepared from Guduchi (Tinospora cordifolia), Vasa (Adhatoda vasica), Neem (Azadirachta indica), Patola (Trichosanthes dioica), etc. The tablet is the best depurative (blood purifier), anti-inflammatory, analgesic properties and prevents the spreading of fungal infection

 Recommended Dosage – Take 2 tablets twice daily with normal water.